 The Airts founding story is a classic tale of coder meets coder, coders go their separate ways, coders meet-up again, coders create a software company.

 Andrew Bone and Alastair Andrew met at their first job out of university.
 As fresh-faced computer science graduates, they were working on those voice-prompted telephone systems.
 You know the ones, despite how loudly you spoke, they never understood what you were saying!
-Unsurprisingly, neither one found this particularly inspiring or meaningful, so quickly moved on to new challenges.
+Unsurprisingly, neither one found this particularly inspiring, so quickly moved on to new challenges.

 Andrew, in his quest to get more general business experience, went to PricewaterhouseCoopers to become a Chartered Accountant.
 Alastair went back into academia to pursue a PhD in combinatorial optimisation, which translates as "computers intelligently solving complex planning and optimisation problems".